erickhun/blog/content/posts/world-innovation-taiwan-semiconductors.md

 The cutting edge semiconductor chip manufacturing is (and was) done in Taiwan by TSMC.
 The island has acquired strategic significance, with partners all over the world depending on them.
 The chips they make are essentials to any of today's and future hardware: (flying) electrical cars, space ships, servers, 5G, machine to discover new drugs or vaccines, and any military equipments.

 Taiwan is now [Arrakis](https://www.epsilontheory.com/taiwan-is-now-arrakis/).
 If you want to control the empire, you have to control the supply of spice.
 And if you want to control the supply of spice, you have to control Arrakis.
-It’s now the most important country on earth.
+Taiwan is becoming the most important country on earth.
 And [we will fight over it...](https://steveblank.com/2020/06/18/the-coming-chip-wars-of-the-21st-century/)